 Identify investment opportunities for your astronauts and architects

-Once you have a good idea of what “type of employee” your new hires are, you’ll be able to put together an informed strategy to grow employee talent and retain your top performers.
+Once you have a good idea of what “type of employee” your new hires are, you’ll be able to put together an informed strategy to develop and retain your top performers.

-For astronauts who want to shoot for the moon, you may want to offer them the platform to put their talent into practice, to expand their knowledge, and develop new skills through microlearning or internal gig opportunities.
+For astronauts who want to shoot for the moon, you may want to offer them the platform to put their skills into practice, to expand their knowledge, and develop new skills through microlearning or internal gigs.

-These grounded employees may find mentorships a rewarding way to share their skills and help guide other employees.
-Alternatively, you could look at other innovative ways to reward and motivate these employees, for example – allowing flextime or remote work.
+These grounded employees may find mentorships a rewarding way to share their skills and help guide other employees on the team.
+Alternatively, you could look at other innovative ways to reward and motivate these employees, such as allowing flextime or remote work.

 There’s no exact formula.
 But understanding that different employees will be driven by different factors is the perfect place to start.
-From there, it’s important to remain in open discussion with employees, to maintain an agile approach to talent management, and to really show your employees that you value their talent and want to invest in them for the long run!
+From there, it’s important to remain in open discussion with employees, to maintain an agile approach to managing your talent, and to really show your employees that you value their abilities and want to invest in them for the long run.

-vi’s intuitive suite of talent management modules are designed to help you retain your top talent and create a culture of growth, communication, and appreciation; a work environment in which both astronauts and architects can thrive and put their talents to great use.
+vi’s intuitive suite of software modules are in the business of retaining your top talent and creating a culture of development, communication, and appreciation; a work environment in which both astronauts and architects can thrive and put their skills to great use.